mathew-odwyer/Server/README.md

 ## 🚀 Getting Started

 > [!NOTE]
 > Are you an employer or just hoping to test out the game as quickly as possible?
-I've hosted in online in a test environment [here]().
+I've hosted it online in a test environment [here]().
 Just make an account and login.

 ### Prerequisites